FOREVER22: the first bright galaxies with population III stars at redshifts $z \simeq 10-20$ and comparisons with JWST data: Results

 An upper panel of figure~\ref{fig:fpopiii} shows the mass fraction of young population III stars to the total stellar mass.
 As the star formation proceeds, the interstellar gas is metal-enriched via type-II supernovae.
 Therefore, the fraction steeply decreases as the stellar mass increases.
 Also, some fractions of galaxies have no young Pop III stars.
 This indicates Pop III stars form only when primordial gas clouds accrete on a galaxy.
 Once the stellar mass exceeds $\sim 10^{7}~\Msun$, the fraction becomes $\lesssim 0.01$.
 Considering the sensitivities of current telescopes, only massive galaxies with $\Mstar \gtrsim 10^{7}~\Msun$ have been observed.
 Therefore, population II stars mainly form in the observed candidate galaxies at $z \gtrsim 10$.
 We find that the mass fraction is insensitive to the redshift in the range of $z=10-20$.
 Given that the metal production source is only type-II supernovae, the total metal mass released is simply proportional to the stellar mass.
 Thus, the insensitive redshift dependence indicates similar metal mixing with the interstellar gas in the redshift range.
 Our simulations suggest that low-mass galaxies with $\Mstar \lesssim 10^{5}~\Msun$ host population III stars with non-negligible fraction $\gtrsim 0.1$.
+Recently, \citet{Riaz22} showed the mass fraction of Pop III stars to the total stellar masses based on their semi-numerical models \citep{Hartwig22}.
+The mass fraction of low-mass galaxies with $\Mstar \sim 10^{4-5}~\Msun$ is similar to their results.
+On the other hand, our results for massive galaxies are much higher.
+Our cosmological simulations indicate that the gas in mini-haloes can survive as the primordial state and contribute to the Pop III star formation in massive galaxies.